-The Water Innovation Leadership Development (WILD) program is a year-long, cohort-based executive education program designed for emerging leaders in small- or mid-sized city/municipal water services management.
+The Water Innovation Leadership Development (WILD) program is a year-long, cohort-based executive education program designed for rising leaders, especially in small- or mid-sized city/municipal water services management.
 Through transformative leadership training, the program empowers rising water utility leaders to embrace new practices and implement innovative, equitable solutions to water infrastructure challenges, particularly in circumstances of change.

 We seek the entrepreneurs, intrapreneurs and innovators who are keen to lead water utilities into the future.
 Applicants should be current employees of a water service provider (water or wastewater utility; water authority; or water company) in the U.S. We particularly seek emerging leaders in small or mid-sized city/municipal water management.